latteouka/loccib/readme.md

 ## user.txt
-Put your account name in without any space or newline.
+Put your account in this file without any whitespace or newline.

 ## ChromeDriver
 You need to put chromedriver under C.